ReplicatAudio/RAImageGuard/README.md

 # RAImageGuard

-A Discord bot (formerly discordspam) that watches for users posting images with specific SHA256 checksums, then automatically bans/kicks them and deletes all of their messages.
+A Discord bot that watches for users posting images with specific SHA256 checksums, then automatically bans/kicks them and deletes all of their messages.

 ## Features